Valenzuela, Metro Manila: Education

 The government owns Pamantasan ng Lungsod ng Valenzuela and Valenzuela City Polytechnic College that serve as the city's state university and technical school for residents and non-residents, respectively.
 The Pamantasan ng Lungsod ng Valenzuela (PLV) or University of the City of Valenzuela, was established in 2002 and is located within the perimeters of the old city hall in barangay Poblacion.
-In 2009, the city council passed Resolution No. 194 series of 2008, which authorized the government to purchase lots costing PhP 33M (or about US$750,000 as of April 2011) in nearby Children of Mary Immaculate College as part of the university's expansion.
+In 2009, the city council passed Resolution No. 194 series of 2008, which authorized the government to purchase lots costing 33M Philippine pesos (or about US$750,000 as of April 2011) in nearby Children of Mary Immaculate College as part of the university's expansion.
 Mayor Sherwin Gatchalian assisted the development, which has an over-all cost of (or about US$1.7M as of April 2011) loaned from Development Bank of the Philippines.
 The newly purchased lots are used to construct an annex building which will house the departments of business administration and accountancy.
 The Board of Regents expected an increase in enrollment from 800 to 3,000 students in the next few years.

 Valenzuela City Polytechnic College (VCPC) was allotted with additional (or about US$420,000 as of April 2011) budget in 2009 from the city fund, which will be used for expansion and upgrade of the college.

 There are also privately owned academic institutions, including the Our Lady of Fatima University (OLFU).
 OLFU was previously granted by Commission on Higher Education autonomy, which includes independence from monitoring and evaluation services by the Commission, though still entitled to subsidies and other financial grants from the national government whenever possible.
 The autonomous status of the university was approved on March 11, 2009, and expired last March 30, 2014.